GitLab CI/CD job token

 If your project is public or internal, some publicly accessible resources can be accessed with a job token from any project.
 These resources can also be limited to only projects on the allowlist.

-Self-managed instance administrators can override this setting from the Admin area.
-If the Only this project and any groups and projects in the allowlist setting is enforced, the CI/CD job token will always be restricted to the project’s allowlist.
+Self-managed instance administrators can override and enforce this setting.
+When the setting is enforced, the CI/CD job token is always restricted to the project’s allowlist.

 Add a group or project to the job token allowlist

-You can add groups or projects to your job token allowlist to allow access your project’s resources with a job token for authentication.
+You can add groups or projects to your job token allowlist to allow access to your project’s resources with a job token for authentication.
 By default, the allowlist of any project only includes itself.
+Add groups or projects to the allowlist only when cross-project access is needed.

 Adding a project to the allowlist does not give additional permissions to the members of the allowlisted project.
-They must already have permissions to access the resources in your project to be able to use a job token from the allowlisted project to access your project.
+They must already have permissions to access the resources in your project to use a job token from the allowlisted project to access your project.

 For example, project A can add project B to project A’s allowlist.
 CI/CD jobs in project B (the “allowed project”) can now use CI/CD job tokens to authenticate API calls to access project A.